UX and UI Testing: Get and Retain Users With A-Level UX

 On the same note, what makes an interface operable is good navigation, in any type of website or software, from the simplest to the more complicated ones.

-Navigation should be made as simple, easy, and seamless as possible so that users don’t think about doing something and just do it.
+As a result of design, development and website UX testing, navigation should be made as simple, easy, and seamless as possible so that users don’t think about doing something, but just do it.

 High Performance